How to Find a Job After College in 2023 (7 Tips to Boost Your Odds)

 Even after you’ve graduated, you might be surprised to learn that you can get help from your college’s career center.

-They may be able to recommend free resources, new job leads, or even help with improving your resume or cover letter.
+They may be able to recommend free resources and new job leads or even help improve your resume or cover letter.

 7. Set Up an Amazing LinkedIn Profile